HidoraSwiss/documentation/en/Automation/DeploymentScript.md

 **Example:** `./deploy-to-hidora.sh test@hidora.com mypass demonstration`

-> If the env name is already taken, you need to be the owner of the environment in ordrer to redeploy.
+> If the env name is already taken, you need to be the owner of the environment in ordrer to redeploy it.

-By default, if the environmnet doens not exist already, the script will use the file `manifest.jps`  in the current directory to create another one.
+By default, if the environmnent doesn't exist already, the script will use the file `manifest.jps` in the current directory to create a new one.
 If the environment exists, it will redeploy the main container (*cp* group) from the source image (Docker Hub or Private Docker registry).

-In an advanced use, it is possible to specify the manifest file desired and also the group (cp, lb, db ...) of the container to redeploy it.
+In an advanced use, it is possible to specify the manifest file to take and the node group (cp, lb, db ...) of the container to redeploy it.

 ```bash
 ./deploy-to-hidora.sh <email> <password> <env-name> <manifest-file> <group-name>